Removal of a Derelict Fishing Vessel from the Saipan Lagoon

 Region: Pacific Islands

-Project Dates: August 2017 - July 2019
+Project Dates: August 2017 - December 2021

-Who is involved?
+Who was involved?

-What is the project and why is it important?
+What was the project and why was it important?